-The average price of a home in downtown Beijing is around 90,000 yuan ($US13,160) per square meter in the first half this year, compared with the capital city’s per capita income of 67,756 yuan in 2019.
+The average price of a home in downtown Beijing is around 90,000 yuan ($US13,160) per square meter in the first half this year, compared with the capital city’s annual per capita income of 67,756 yuan in 2019.

 Premier Li also broached further reforming China’s salaries tax at a State Council plenary meeting last week.